eonil/SQLite3/README.md

-See MANUAL file for more informations.
+See `MANUAL.md` file for more informations.